A Complete Guide on How to Write Case Brief

 The title contains the names of both the opposing sides of the case.
 The name of the plaintiff who initiated legal action must appear first.
 This is followed by the name of the defendant.
 The citation of the case brief provides all the contact details of the case reporter.

-A case reporter is a name given to the publication that includes similar legal cases in a given jurisdiction and provides a source for reference to provide the judgment, if needed.
+A case report is a name given to the publication that includes similar legal cases in a given jurisdiction and provides a source for reference to provide the judgment, if needed.

 When you write a case brief, you must include important facts of the case which include: